Taoshan98/network-node-manager-bot/README.md

     - Save the credentials file as **`google_credentials.json`** in the project folder.

 2. **Spreadsheet Configuration:**
-   The spreadsheet contains three key columns used by the nodes to adjust their behavior:
+   The spreadsheet contains several key columns used by the nodes to adjust their behavior:
     - **NODE_ID:** Sequential numbers from 1 to N, identifying each node.
+    - **NODE_LAN_IP:** Identifies the node on the network, allowing other nodes to ping it.
+    - **NODE_MAC_ADDRESS:** Stores the MAC address of the network interface for nodes that support Wake-on-LAN.
     - **CHECK:** Determines if the node should be contacted for pings and Wake-on-LAN.
 This is useful for devices like my personal tablet, which I take on trips and disable via a Telegram command.
     - **WOL:** Indicates if the node supports Wake-on-LAN.

+   The spreadsheet must be uploaded to **Google Drive**, and sharing permissions should be set to allow **anyone with the link to edit**, ensuring that all nodes can access and update it.

    The initial configuration might seem tricky, but I've included Telegram bot commands to simplify adjustments later.